Fusion-Lightguns/Fusion-Phaser/README.md

      - Trigger ----------------------- Mouse 1

-     - Left side of gun button1 ------ Mouse 3 ( if no slide Mouse 2)
+     - Left side of gun button1 ------ F4 ( if no slide Mouse 2)

      - Left side of gun button2 ------ Escape

-     - Right side of gun button1 ----- Mouse 3
+     - Right side of gun button1 ----- Alt

      - Right side of gun button2 ----- Enter